pyne/pyne/docs/devsguide/testing.rst

 Example Testing
 ---------------
 The examples directory should also be kept up-to-date as much as possible.
-PyNE examples are either in Python files or Jupyter notebooks.
-This means that to test the examples requires a recent version of Jupyter.
+PyNE examples are either in Python files or `Jupyter notebooks
+<https://jupyter.org/>`_.
+This means that to test the examples requires a
+recent version of Jupyter.
 Furthermore, the examples themseleves may have many other optional dependencies.
 Don't be alarmed if testing the examples fails do to a lack of having a dependency installed.
 For this reason, testing the examples is not as important as unit tests, but still should be done occassionally.

 To run the examples automatically, go to the examples directory and run the ``execer.py`` file from the root pyne dir.